abrahamnash/inner-being/_posts/2023-12-13-the-essence-of-being-alive.markdown

 categories: poetry, life reflections, truth, self-awareness
 ---

-In the reflective realm where life intertwines with profound truths, here are some musings, poetic in nature, exploring the depths of existence and self-awareness.

-## The Mirror of Our World
+## Passage of Time

-Living within the mirror of our worlds,
-Time is limited, learning open, abilities deep.
-Capability is not isolation,
-But a reflection of our openness to the world,
-Enhancing our relationship with time.

-## Experience Before Knowledge

-I choose to experience before I read,
-Preserving the authenticity of my journey.
-Others may read me, in knowing or in doubt,
-How we manage this uncertainty,
-A journey in itself.

-## The Tree and the Roadside

-A great tree with roots deep in the earth,
-Beside a roadside, two worlds apart.
-In its silent depth, truths echo more than words,
-Roped away, the absence of truth rings loud,
-Advising peace in the face of dissonance.

-## Beyond Genetics

-Moving beyond genetics, a path laid out,
-The same force that united parents in life's dance.
-Live your truth, hold it close,
-Family transcends the boundaries of home.

-## A Man’s Musings

-Rain pours, wind tickles, humanity in question.
-The passage of time, unique yet universal,
-The unfolding quality of life,
-Where the true art lies.
+The passage of time is unique to no one.
+The art lies in its unfolding, where we can neither teach nor learn anything.

-## Ode to a Flower
+## Dear Flower

-Overwhelmed by the beauty of a flower,
-A symbol of awakening and vitality.
-Not worthy, yet wholly captivated,
-A dance with the sun, a testament to life.
+Overwhelmed by your sheer beauty, dear flower, you awaken and revitalize me.
+Beholding you respond to the sun, I am transported to the conscious interplay and nature of life.

-## Mastery and Self
+## Mastery

-What you master becomes your identity,
-Master yourself, embrace your true essence.
-When shores are empty,
-The horizon still holds infinite possibilities.
+You become what you master.
+Master yourself - become who you truly are.

+## The Horizon
+If nothing is to wash up on our shores, we are left with the horizon.

-## Reflections on Health and Unity
+## Interest in Health

-Interest lies not in medicine, but in health,
+My interest lies not in medicine but in health.

+## Unified Stories
-Each person, nation, continent with their own story,
+Every person, every nation, every continent has their own story, until they realize they were part of the same story.
-Until realizing we're part of a greater whole,
-In the tapestry of life, unity and diversity intertwine.

-Through these poetic musings, we explore the vast landscapes of life, truth, and the journey towards deeper self-awareness.
-Each piece serves as a contemplation, inviting introspection and connection with our innermost selves.
+## Truth and Society
+Truth is revealed, not told.
+I cannot learn about truth.
+Lifelong, life in balance, within my internal world, I inhabit that which I practice.
+We build society on our fears, to move our internal worlds beyond our external worlds.

+## Love's Capacity
+Only the feminine open to receiving can be loving with each other.
+Only the masculine who have something to offer can love each other.

+## Truth's Revelation
+Truth does not reveal itself unless it is recognized.
+Many other things in the world reveal themselves.